 The editor supports four levels of headings, which determines what level the following text belongs to.
 Headings of level one signify a book or partition title.
 Headings of level two signify the start of a new chapter.
 Headings of level three signify the start of a new scene.
 Headings of level four can be used internally in each scene to separate sections.

-Each novel file can be assigned a layout format, which shows up as a flag next to the item in the tree view.
-These are mostly to help the user see what they contain, but some of them have impact on the format of the exported document.
+Each novel file can be assigned a layout format, which shows up as a flag next to the item in the project tree.
+These are mostly to help the user track what they contain, but they also have some impact on the format of the exported document.
 See the documentation for further details.